 Two weeks into the new year and still not seeing any progress on your company page?
 You may be sitting behind your laptop right now, wondering how in the world you can get out of the “startup” social phase and begin growing and establishing new leads from LinkedIn.
 According to Top Dog Social Media, 50% of B2B web traffic originates from LinkedIn, making your company page essential for a successful B2B business.

-How can I upgrade my company page and see more traffic?
+How can I upgrade my LinkedIn company page and see more traffic?

 Believe me, you’re not the first to ask, and you won’t be the last.
 Boosting your company page can seem like a hassle and take months to see results.
 However, by implementing certain tools, you can start seeing results much earlier.
 That’s why we’ve created a list of three steps to begin executing today.